Cleveland Street scandal: Male brothel

-In July 1889, Police Constable Luke Hanks was investigating a theft from the London Central Telegraph Office.
+In July 1889, Postal Police Constable Luke Hanks was investigating a theft from the London Central Telegraph Office.
 During the investigation, a fifteen-year-old telegraph boy named Charles Thomas Swinscow was discovered to be in possession of fourteen shillings, equivalent to several weeks of his wages.
 At the time, messenger boys were not permitted to carry any personal cash in the course of their duties, to prevent their own money being mixed with that of the customers.
 Suspecting the boy's involvement in the theft, Constable Hanks brought him in for questioning.
 After hesitating, Swinscow admitted that he earned the money working as a prostitute for a man named Charles Hammond, who operated a male brothel at 19 Cleveland Street.
 According to Swinscow, he was introduced to Hammond by a General Post Office clerk, eighteen-year-old Henry Newlove.
 In addition, he named two seventeen-year-old telegraph boys who also worked for Hammond: George Alma Wright and Charles Ernest Thickbroom.
 Constable Hanks obtained corroborating statements from Wright and Thickbroom and, armed with these, a confession from Newlove.

 Constable Hanks reported the matter to his superiors and the case was given to Detective Inspector Frederick Abberline.
 Inspector Abberline went to the brothel on 6 July with a warrant to arrest Hammond and Newlove for violation of Section 11 of the Criminal Law Amendment Act 1885.
 The Act made all homosexual acts between men, as well as procurement or attempted procurement of such acts, punishable by up to two years' imprisonment with or without hard labour.
 He found the house locked and Hammond gone, but Abberline was able to apprehend Newlove at his mother's house in Camden Town.
 In the time between his statement to Hanks and his arrest, Newlove had gone to Cleveland Street and warned Hammond, who had consequently escaped to his brother's house in Gravesend.